I-1-2-43.Administrative Review of the Approval or Disapproval of the Fee Agreement — Procedures

-Obtain an explanation for the late filing of a request for administrative review, if the requester did not provide a reason(s).
-You may also wish to contact the other parties concerning the explanation.
+Obtain an explanation for the late filing of a request for administrative review if the requester did not provide a reason.
+You may also wish to contact other parties, as appropriate, concerning the explanation.
 You may modify the letter described in D.1. below, which acknowledges receipt of the request for administrative review, to ask for additional information.
 Ask for a response within 15 days and diary the case for 30 days.
-If you do not receive an explanation at the end of 30 days, proceed to 2. below.
+If you do not receive an explanation at the end of 30 days, proceed to C.2. below.

 2. Denial of Request - Late Filing or Filing by Improper Party

-If the request was not timely filed and you do not find good cause for the late filing based on the explanation (refer to 20 CFR 404.1720(d)(2)(ii) and 416.1520(d)(2)(ii) for examples of good cause), or the request was not filed by a proper party, prepare a letter telling the requester:
+If the request was not timely filed and there is no basis to find good cause for the late filing based on the explanation (refer to 20 CFR 404.1720(d)(2)(ii) and 416.1520(d)(2)(ii) for examples of good cause), or the request was not filed by a proper party, prepare a letter telling the requester:

-the reason(s) you decided that he/she did not show good cause or that he/she is not a proper party; and
+the reason(s) you decided that he or she did not show good cause or that he or she is not a proper party; and

 you will not act on the request for administrative review of the determination for that reason.

-Send copies to the other party(ies) and the decision maker.
-Refer to I-1-2-106 for sample language to use when denying a request for administrative review.
+Send copies to any other relevant parties and the decision maker.
+Refer to HALLEX I-1-2-106 for sample language to use when denying a request for administrative review.